 Hi Marilyn O’Hearne here.
 Let’s talk about a four letter word, love, that’s not used or practiced enough in business or in organizations, regarding our planet and within our families and what happens when we do.
 “A teacher opens the door, but you must walk through it,” Chinese proverb.
 I think that door to thriving is love.

 In another part of the world, one of my United Nations executive leadership clients’ coaching goal was to be love in the workplace.
 He was very far along in the key leadership skills needed for a thriving organization: such as communication, especially communicating a clear and inspiring vision and each person’s part in contributing to it, managing teams, delegation, EQ and Cultural Intelligence as well as positively influencing others.
 His remaining goal was to show up and speak with love in every aspect of his leadership as he also strived to do at home.
-He is successfully providing an open door to further development and thriving of his team, organization, employees and family through love through our coaching.
+He is successfully providing an open door to further development and thriving of his team, organization, stakeholders, employees and family through love through our coaching.

 In coaching we call this love “unconditional positive regard” and know it is crucial for providing that safe, trusting environment for learning and for people becoming everything that they can be.
 As a coach I delight in lovingly partnering with leaders, teams and coaches to unlock their full potential and see that utilized in their workplace, in their lives.
 And it is important to apply to yourself!

 My question is how are you opening the door through love for the people that you work with, live with, etc., to thrive as well as yourself and your organization?

 Here’s to thriving people and organizations!
 To our success, we are in this together!

 Marilyn O’Hearne, MSW, MCC, LLC; CQ MCC

 P.S.
 Leaders, apply for a strategy session with me to discover how to further unlock your, your team and your organization’s potential.
 Limited availability.